Should You Lease or Buy Your Car?

 Cost Aside, It's a Matter of Priorities

-- You can drive a better car for less money each month.
+- You can drive a better car for less money.

-- You can more easily drive a new car every two or three years.
+- You can more easily transition to a new car every two or three years.

-- No trade-in hassles at the end of the lease
+- There are no trade-in hassles at the end of the lease.

 - You don't own the car at the end of the lease (although there is always the option to buy).

 - It's costly to terminate a lease early if your driving needs change.